bashar-27/Reading-Note/RClass12.md

 Choose the right approach based on your application's complexity and requirements:
 - MVC provides more flexibility and control.
 - Razor Pages offer a simpler and more concise approach.

+## Seeding Data:
+<p> Seeding data involves inserting predefined or default data into a database during the initial setup or migration process, establishing a foundation for the application's functionality and allowing it to operate with meaningful data from the start.</p>

 ## ASP.NET MVC application with EF